-As the School District completed this year, the governmental funds reported a combined fund balance of \$93.0 million, which is an decrease of \$3.8 million from last year.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$71.1 million, which is a decrease of \$23.1 million from last year.
 The primary reasons for the decrease are as follows:

-In the General Fund, our principal operating fund, the fund balance remained consistent with prior year, increasing by \$0.1 million to \$24.3 million.
-The consistency is mainly due to the School District's ability to control costs.
+In the General Fund, our principal operating fund, the fund balance increased by approximately \$2.2 million to \$26.4 million.
+The increase is mainly due to a shortage of capital assets not received during the year as planned.

 The Special Education Fund tracks the expenditures of our Act 18 Center Program.
 This fund is supported by state revenue and a local Wayne County, Michigan special education millage.
-Total expenditures for the current fiscal year were approximately \$13.1 million.
+Total expenditures for the current fiscal year were approximately \$14.5 million.

-The fund balance of our debt service fund increased by \$0.3 million.
+The fund balance of our debt service fund increased by \$0.8 million.
 Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
-Debt service fund balances are reserved since they can only be used to pay debt service obligations.
+Debt service fund balances are reserved since they can be used only to pay debt service obligations.